PatrickMaiyer/Portapack_Wiki/First-steps.md

 The main difference are the controls and the screen size  along with the codec and processor chip.
 The H2 / H2+ has extra circuitry to manage the battery charging and powering on/off.
 In this document, there is a brief description about the details.
 Check a more technical comparison [here](Differences-Between-H1-and-H2-models).

 # Up to date information
-There is a DiSCORD Channel "HackRF PortaPack Mayhem".
+There is a Discord server ["HackRF PortaPack Mayhem"](https://discord.gg/tuwVMv3).
 This has all the current talk and information.

 # Power on/off
 The original H1 powers instantly when you plug a power supply to the USB port.
 To turn it off, just unplug it.
 Similar to the issues with some USB cables while [upgrading the firmware](Update-firmware), the quality of your cable might affect the performance.